-The Board, after consideration of Medicare law and guidelines, parties' contentions, and evidence presented, finds as it did in Hi-Desert Medical Center v.
+The Board, after considering the Medicare law and guidelines, parties' contentions, and evidence presented, finds as it did in Hi-Desert Medical Center v.
 United Government Services/Blue Cross Blue Shield Association, PRRB Dec.
-No. 2007-D17, February 2, 2007, rev'd., CMS Administrator, April 2, 2007.
-The methodology applied by CMS in partially denying the Provider's exception request for per diem costs that exceeded the cost limit was not consistent with the statute and regulation relating to this issue.
+No. 2007-D17, February 2, 2007, rev'd., CMS Administrator, April 2, 2007 that the methodology applied by CMS in partially denying the Provider's exception requests for per diem costs that exceeded the cost limits was not consistent with the statute and regulation relating to this issue.

-The regulation, 42 C.F.R. §413.30(f)(1), permits the Provider to request from CMS an exception from the cost limits because it provided atypical services.
+The regulation, 42 C.F.R. §413.30(f), permits the Provider to request from CMS an exception from the cost limits for atypical services or other items.
 It is undisputed that for 15 years the Secretary interpreted the regulation as permitting a provider to recover its reasonable costs that exceeded the limits if it demonstrated that it met the exception requirements.
-The Provider's exception request was processed in accordance with HCFA Transmittal No. 378, which was issued in July 1994, and decreed that the atypical services exception of every hospital-based SNF must be measured from 112 percent of the peer group mean for that hospital-based SNF rather than the SNF's limit.
-This specific requirement was also established as HCFA Pub.
-15-1 §2534.5.
+The Provider's exception request was processed in accordance with HCFA Transmittal No. 378, which was issued in July 1994, and decreed that the atypical services or other item exception of every hospital-based SNF must be measured from 112

-&lt;sup>4 Intermediary's Supplemental Position Paper at 3, 4.
+&lt;sup>4 Intermediary's Revised Final Position Paper at 5.
+Exhibit I-2.

-&lt;sup>5 This decision is also consistent with the Board in Glenwood Regional Medical Center v.
+&lt;sup>5 The Board has reviewed this issue many times in previously held cases and has an extensive knowledge of the findings and conclusions of the Administrator in Montefiore and of the Eighth Circuit in St. Luke's, which are the bases of the parties' arguments.
+See e.g., Glenwood Regional Medical Center v.
 Mutual of Omaha Insurance Company, PRRB Dec.
-No. 2004-D23, January 7, 2004, rev'd, CMS Administrator, August 9, 2004, and Montefiore Medical Center v.
+No. 2004-D23, June 7, 2004, rev'd, CMS Administrator, August 9, 2004, and Montefiore Medical Center v.
 Blue cross Blue Shield Association/Empire Medicare Services, PRRB Dec.
-No. 2006-D29, June 5, 2006, rev'd., CMS Administrator, July 26, 2006.
+No. 2006-D29, June 5, 2006, rev'd., CMS Administrator, July 26, 2006, where the Board found the methodology used by CMS to determine cost limit exception amounts applicable to hospital-based SNFs improper.